 Our new kits have been upgraded with complete slide assemblies so you wont need to follow the below instructions unless you have one of our older versions of this kit.

 You will need to remove the two plastic retainer rings on your stock slide in order to install the new diaphragms.
 A small set of dikes is all that's needed to clip them off.
 Install the diaphragm gently from the top of the slide.
 Be careful they can tear easily if you muscle them too hard or install them from the bottom.
 This diaphragm will hold itself in place in the channel at the top of your slide.
 When re-installing your slides, make sure the vent hole at the bottom of the slide is facing the cylinder head side of the carb.

+Be very careful when installing these diaphragms, they are fragile and soft and can tear very easily.
 Once the old diaphragm is removed, install the new diaphragm from the top of the slide don't attempt to shove the thing up from the bottom of the slide.
 This will guarantee you tear the slide!
 Use your fingernail to gently push the inner rib into the channel at the top of the slide. again the key word here is GENTLE!